 What to try:

 Hours: Open early, closes by 3 PM.
-Best visited morning.
+Go in the morning for the full experience.

 Top areas:

-- Mikrolimano — Harbor lined with fish restaurants
+- Mikrolimano — A small harbor lined with fish restaurants, boats bobbing next to your table

 Eating by Style#